Cedar Square at the heart of Blackpool town centre

 This was originally the offices of the Liverpool, London and Globe Insurance Company, opened in 1931.
 It later became Royal Insurance, then White’s Bar before getting its current name.
 The building was designed by JC Derham.
 He also designed the Olympia buildings at the Winter Gardens – you can see the resemblance.

 Along with a number of others, it closed in 2008 after the introduction of the government’s smoking ban.
 The pub stood disused for a long while, before reopening in the years prior to the Covid pandemic.
-Now, it’s undergoing a major refurbishment which is bringing this good-looking building back to life.
+It’s undergone a major refurbishment to bring this good-looking building back to life.

-Upstairs the building will become high quality holiday accommodation, while the ground floor will reopen once again as the Cedar Tavern.
+Upstairs the building is high quality holiday accommodation.
+As of 2023, the ground floor is To Let and will reopen once again as the Cedar Tavern.

 The refurbishment project received a grant from the Property Improvement Fund.
 The £125,000 scheme includes restoration of the roof, new windows and extensive repairs to the external facade.